Blueprints

 (request-time) screen that queries the entity's CrudHandler and composes real

 framework/ui components — no client-side fetch.
-The generator emits an owned
+The generated screen calls

 • entity_listui.PageHeader + ui.SearchInput + ui.DataTable +